IainJackson90/pp4-holiday-dreams/README.md

 # Holiday Dreams

-This is a Web App where a user can read about peoples adventures of holidays they have experienced and also comment, or like the post as well as post there own Dream Holiday experience.
+This is a Web App where a user can read about peoples adventures of holidays they have experienced and also comment, or like the post as well as post their own Dream Holiday experience.

 The goal is to make the user aware of prices in different locations and what baggage people have taken in the different seasons.